by Ed Glysson

 Sudoku – 54 Clues in Five Minutes

 This methodology is easy to utilize, but the explanation is wordy so stay with me.
 Start the Clock!

-There are 9 Squares (each containing 9 spaces) in a Sudoku template, and each Square can be harvested for 6 clues that extend to other Squares; so total, yes that’s 54 Clues.
+There are 9 Squares (each containing 9 spaces) in a Sudoku template, and each Square can be harvested for 6 clues that extend to other Squares; so, total, yes, that’s 54 Clues.
 (The above Sudoku layout can be used to help visualize the following explanation.
-I identify the Squares from 1 to 9, starting from the top left Square 1 and moving to the right, then wrapping to Square 4, and wrapping again to Square 7.)
+I identify the Squares from 1 to 9, starting from the top left of Square 1 and moving to the right, then wrapping to Square 4, and wrapping again to Square 7.)

-OK… our discussion will be limited to Square 1, but can be extrapolated to all Squares.
-If you have puzzling materials (see my other article), use them to follow along the discussion; marking the spaces identified.
+Our discussion will be limited to Square 1 but can be extrapolated to all Squares.
+If you have puzzling materials (see my other article), use them to follow along with the discussion, marking the spaces identified.
 Also, if you have ANY finished Sudoku game, you can use that to help visualize the discussion.

 Ed Glysson, Morgan Hill, CA. Summer, 2014